elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-the-hydrogen-ion-concentration-in-pure-water-compare-to-other-solutions.md

 url: /learn/chemistry/questions/how-does-the-hydrogen-ion-concentration-in-pure-water-compare-to-other-solutions
 score: -1.0
 related_article1:
-    id: 167622
+    id: 167623
-    title: Explain how hydroxide ions form and acquire a negative charge.
+    title: >-
+        How is hydrogen ion concentration measured in solutions, and what is its concentration in pure water?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-how-hydroxide-ions-form-and-acquire-a-negative-charge
+    url: /learn/chemistry/questions/how-is-hydrogen-ion-concentration-measured-in-solutions-and-what-is-its-concentration-in-pure-water
 related_article2:
-    id: 167633
+    id: 167632
+    title: >-
-    title: What are the common isotopes of hydrogen and their role in auto-ionization?
+        What impact does temperature have on the auto-ionization of water and pH?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-common-isotopes-of-hydrogen-and-their-role-in-autoionization
+    url: /learn/chemistry/questions/what-impact-does-temperature-have-on-the-autoionization-of-water-and-ph
 related_article3:
-    id: 167622
+    id: 167628
-    title: Explain how hydroxide ions form and acquire a negative charge.
+    title: >-
+        How do higher and lower concentrations affect pH values?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-how-hydroxide-ions-form-and-acquire-a-negative-charge
+    url: /learn/chemistry/questions/how-do-higher-and-lower-concentrations-affect-ph-values
 related_article4:
-    id: 167620
+    id: 167619
-    title: How does the role of hydrogen ions relate to proton nature and electron transfer in water?
+    title: >-
+        What is the process of auto-ionization of water and how do hydronium and hydroxide ions form?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-role-of-hydrogen-ions-relate-to-proton-nature-and-electron-transfer-in-water
+    url: /learn/chemistry/questions/what-is-the-process-of-autoionization-of-water-and-how-do-hydronium-and-hydroxide-ions-form
 related_article5:
-    id: 167628
+    id: 167623
-    title: How do higher and lower concentrations affect pH values?
+    title: >-
+        How is hydrogen ion concentration measured in solutions, and what is its concentration in pure water?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-higher-and-lower-concentrations-affect-ph-values
+    url: /learn/chemistry/questions/how-is-hydrogen-ion-concentration-measured-in-solutions-and-what-is-its-concentration-in-pure-water
 ---

 &nbsp;